 Pay by Experience for a Penetration Tester has a positive trend.
 An entry-level Penetration Tester with less than 5 years of experience can expect to earn an average total compensation of $73,000 based on 253 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Penetration Tester with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $99,000 based on 120 salaries.
 An experienced Penetration Tester which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $118,000 based on 66 salaries.
 A Penetration Tester with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $95,000 based on 12 salaries.

 Pay Difference by Location

-For Penetration Testers, working in the bustling city of Phoenix has its advantages, including an above-average pay rate.
-Penetration Testers will also find cushy salaries in Atlanta (+22 percent), Washington (+17 percent), Dallas (+15 percent), and Chicago (+13 percent).
-Those in the field find the lowest salaries in San Antonio, 12 percent below the national average.
-Below-median salaries also turn up in Seattle and Denver (11 percent lower and 5 percent lower, respectively).
+For Penetration Testers, working in the bustling city of Arlington has its advantages, including an above-average pay rate.
+Penetration Testers will also find cushy salaries in Atlanta (+21 percent), Chicago (+17 percent), Charlotte (+15 percent), and Washington (+11 percent).
+Penetration Testers' salaries are heavily influenced by location — Penetration Testers in Salt Lake City bring in salaries that are 46 percent lower than the national average.
+Employers in Austin and New York also lean toward paying below-median salaries (40 percent lower and 35 percent lower, respectively).

 Related Job Salaries